Lee-CBG/Lee-CBG.github.io/README.md

 The site should now be running on localhost port 4000.
 Changes to files will show up interactively on localhost:4000

+## How to modify content

+# Make sure you have python installed and all dependencies in scipts

+1. Being in root folder run, ./manage_site.sh
+2. Then follow steps to add content.
+3. To remove content, choose the unique name like persons name or Site Title with exact case match.
+4. After that press 3 in the menu to generate the new markdown file
+5. Note: To modify data like body of a content its faster to go json file and modify it there and then click generate again.
+6. Lastly, push the changes with a commit message!

 ## License

 The code for this site is licensed under an MIT license, images may have specific attribution requirements and are licensed individually under assets/img/image_attribution